EdgeVerve/oe-business-rule/README.md

 oe-cloud module on its own.
 Alternatively, you can work with excel files for representing decision graphs and services, however, they will not give you the visual experience required, and, it becomes tedious to understand the relationship between various decision elements.
 However, decision graphs and services provide for a powerful and complex rule representations.

+There is a way to execute a chain of decision rules via a concept called **decision tree**.
+Decision Tree uses the tree representation to solve the problem in which each node is either a *decision table* or *decision gate*.
+Based on the branch conditions, rules are executed.
+This can be invoked through `DecisionTree.exec` remote method.

 ## How are rules actually implemented?